cambridge-water-polo/cambridge-water-polo.github.io/_posts/2019-07-12-CWP-2019-Season-Information.md

 **When is CWP 2019 Season Registration Due?**

-* By August 8th.
+* By September 3rd.
 All players will need to have completed the registration forms before being permitted to participate in any GHSWPA sanctioned games.

 <br>